Mylloon/clean-temporary-files/README.md

 --

 I do not recommend this tool if you are not using an SSD.
 If you don't use one, simply run a cleanmgr.exe

+--

+to empty the recycle bin: `rd /s /q c:\$Recycle.Bin` in the command prompt as admin